-The scope of work presented in the SAP will be implemented within 30 days of review and receipt of approval from both Capital and Ecology, contingent on building access, receipt of permission from the property owner(s) to conduct sampling, and suitable weather conditions.
+The scope of work presented in the SAP will be implemented within 30 days of review and receipt of approval from both Capital and Ecology, contingent on Building access, receipt of permission from the property owner(s) to conduct sampling, and suitable weather conditions.

-The sampling results will be presented in a VI Tier 3 Assessment Report, which will contain a brief narrative of the procedures followed for the sampling activities; weather conditions at the time of sampling, and an inventory of materials observed in the building.
-The VI Tier 3 Assessment Report also will discuss any issues encountered during the sampling event(s) and the analytical results for the air samples collected.
+The sampling results will be presented in a VI Tier 3 Assessment Report, which will contain a brief narrative of the procedures followed for the sampling activities; weather conditions at the time of sampling, and an inventory of materials observed in the Building.
+The VI Tier 3 Assessment Report also will discuss any issues encountered during the sampling event(s) and the analytical results for the soil gas and ambient air samples collected.

-The VI Tier 3 Assessment Report will include a comparison of the analytical results for the indoor and outdoor ambient air samples to the Commercial Indoor Air IPIMALs (Table 1) and calculations of the Corrected Indoor NCCEF and CCEF.
-Calculation results will be used to determine whether the building warrants Tier 4 action or no additional action is necessary.
+The VI Tier 3 Assessment Report will include a comparison of the analytical results for the subslab soil gas and ambient air samples to the Commercial Indoor Air IPIMALs (Table 1) and calculations of the Corrected Indoor NCCEF and CCEF.
+Calculation results will be used to determine whether the Building warrants Tier 4 action or no additional action is necessary.
 Following review and approval by Capital, the VI Tier 3 Assessment Report will be submitted to Ecology for review and comment.